berkayinam/42cloud-1/README.md

 42 Cloud 1 Project core module finished.
 This project to be contiuned ansible playbooks and aws configurations.

-project/
+If you see the directory schema please open the Raw mode on right corner project/
 ├── ansible/
 │   ├── ansible.cfg
 │   ├── inventory.ini
 │   ├── playbook.yml
 │   ├── roles/
 │   │   ├── common/